GolaraRFI/sentiment-analysis/README.md

 ## Text sentiment analysis with and without pretrained model
 This project is done on **Google Colaboratory**.

-In this project I build and train 6 different models:
+In this project 6 different models are built:

   - LSTM with pretrained model
   - RNN with pretrained model